-3.13 PIPELINE RIGHT-OF-WAY GRADING
+3.14 PIPELINE RIGHT-OF-WAY GRADING

-- A. Establish finished grade to provide a minimum of four (4) foot of cover over the pipe.
-Measure depth of cover from final surface grade (not including dirt mound) to top of pipe barrel. - 1.
-At certain locations such as wash crossings, road crossings, utility line crossings or to prevent high points, the Drawings indicate greater than 4 ft minimum cover.
-At such locations, Contractor shall maintain the site-specific minimum cover. - B. Mound soil over top of pipe in accordance with Drawings, except at wash crossings, road crossings, or where prohibited by landowner. - C. Do not place fill material or raise the finished grade above existing grade in the flow lines of washes or surface water drainages, regardless of size. - D. Finished grade along pipeline right-of-way and temporary construction easement shall have a maximum longitudinal slope of 4:1 and maximum side slope of 4:1, unless otherwise noted on Drawings. - E. The pipeline right-of-way shall be leveled from side-to-side to slow down surface run-off from causing erosion rills perpendicular to the pipeline, as well as to make the ROW accessible to the Owner for future maintenance. - 1.
+- A. Mound spoils over pipe as indicated on Drawings.
+Provide a level 5 ft break in earthen mound every 50 ft to prevent surface runoff from accumulating on the uphill side of the mound. - B. Establish finished grade to provide a minimum of four (4) foot of cover over the pipe.
+Measure depth of cover from final surface grade to top of pipe barrel. - 1.
+At certain locations, such as wash crossings, road crossings, utility line crossings or to prevent high points, the Drawings indicate greater than 4 ft minimum cover.
+At such locations, Contractor shall maintain the site-specific minimum cover. - C. Do not place fill material or raise the finished grade above existing grade in the flow lines of washes or surface water drainages, regardless of size.

+- D. Finished grade along pipeline right-of-way and temporary construction easement shall have a maximum longitudinal slope of 4:1 and maximum side slope of 4:1, unless otherwise noted on Drawings. - E. The pipeline right-of-way shall be leveled from side-to-side to slow down surface run-off from causing erosion rills perpendicular to the pipeline, as well as to make the ROW accessible to the Owner for future maintenance. - 1.
 The entire right-of-way shall be re-seeded and reclaimed after construction.
 Do not build any new roads.
 Refer to Section 32 92 19 Seeding for re-seeding requirements. - 2.
 The right-of-way shall not be open to the general public and shall have minimal impact on the environment.
 Upon completion of construction, the right-of-way shall be reclaimed to visually blend in with the surrounding environment and minimize its visual impact. - F. All construction activities, including clearing and grading, must remain within the designated right-of-way and temporary construction easement.
 Do not encroach on adjacent properties or culturally sensitive areas.